 (The Volksoper again, as you can probably guess from the writing)

-After the performance, Bond follows the cellist onto a tram, a scene which takes place in Gersthof/Währing, Vienna.
+After the performance, Bond follows Kara onto a tram, a scene which takes place in Gersthof/Währing, Vienna.
 It’s not a part of the town you’d normally visit as a tourist.

 What mountains?

-Bond befriends and then escapes with the girl to Austria, making novel use of a cello case to evade the chasing Slovakian bad guys, and “ski” down the snow-covered mountain slopes and across the Austrian border.
+The pair make novel use of a cello case to evade the chasing bad guys…”skiing” down the snow-covered mountain slopes to cross the border with Austria.

 Never believe anything you see in the films.

 That border chase was filmed in Carinthia in southern Austria.
-The border between Bratislava and Austria is more like the proverbial pancake: there are no real mountains anywhere near it!
+The border between Bratislava and Austria is more like the proverbial pancake: there are no real mountains there.

 A tour of Vienna